jungxue/R2Git/README.md

 Here are some of the Core concepts you need to understand before you use Github.

 **Repository**
 - This is an online location that contains all your files (and history) for a particular project.
+You can clone on eor more local repositories to work from.

 **Commit**
 - Each commit is a snapshot of your project.
-- Equivalent to a saving ThesisDraft3.docx.
 - You can view and travel between commits.

 **Clone**
 - Copy (clone) an existing repository onto your local drive.